DallasMcNeil/Block-Keeper/docs/doc.md

 ### Windows

-Block Keeper can be launched through `Block Keeper.exe`.
-It is recommended you place the `Block Keeper` folder in a permanent location and create a shortcut to `Block Keeper.exe` and place it wherever you would like.
+Run `Block-Keeper-Setup.exe` to install Block Keeper.
 Save data and preferences are stored in `Users/YourName/AppData/Roaming/Block Keeper` or `%APPDATA%`.
 You may need to enable hidden folders to access them.

 ### MacOS